 A former staff songwriter and producer for DreamWorks, Swann's production credits include: Helen Slater, The Good Mad, Laura Hall, Kelly McCleod, Danielle Kuri, Roberta Duchak, Dave Aguallo and Dan Nahmod.
 Solo projects by Swann include the critically acclaimed jazz recording, Stale Scotch and Cheap Cigars, and the pop EP, Age of Opportunity.

-Swann is a favorite speaker at various organizations throughout the United States and Canada.
-His creative workshops have been embraced by The Songwriters Guild of America, the Nashville Songwriters Association, BMI, ASCAP, and UCLA, where Swann teaches on the art and craft of songwriting, and sits on the Board of Advisors for the school's Music Production Program.
+Phil Swann is a favorite speaker at organizations throughout the United States and Canada.
+His creative workshops have been embraced by The Songwriters Guild of America, the Nashville Songwriters Association, BMI, ASCAP, and UCLA, where Swann teaches the art and craft of writing, and sits on the Board of Advisors for the school's Music Production Program.
 Swann is also an advisor and adjunct professor at the Los Angeles College of Music.

-Originally from Milton, West Virginia, Swann is a graduate of the American Academy Of Dramatic Arts in New York City.
-He now makes his home in Los Angeles, CA.
+Originally from Milton, West Virginia, Swann is a graduate of the American Academy of Dramatic Arts in New York City.
+He now makes his home in Los Angeles, California.